novusxstudio/webapp/frontend/README.md

     extends: [
       // Other configs...

-      // Remove tseslint.configs.recommended and replace with this tseslint.configs.recommendedTypeChecked,
       // Alternatively, use this for stricter rules tseslint.configs.strictTypeChecked,
       // Optionally, add this for stylistic rules